Dane Laffrey

-Dane Laffrey is an American scenic designer best known for Broadway shows Once on This Island (2017), Spring Awakening (2015), and Fool for Love (2015), and Off-Broadway shows The Christians (2015), Cloud Nine (2015), and Rancho Viejo (2016).
+Dane Laffrey is an American scenic designer best known for Broadway shows Maybe Happy Ending (2024), Parade (2023), Charles Dickens' A Christmas Carol (2022) Once on This Island (2017), Spring Awakening (2015), and Fool for Love (2015), and Off-Broadway shows The Christians (2015), Cloud Nine (2015), and Rancho Viejo (2016),.
+In 2025, Laffrey won his first Tony Award for Best Scenic Design of a Musical for Maybe Happy Ending after two previous nominations for A Christmas Carol and Once on this Island.

 Early life and education

 Laffrey was born in Michigan.
 He attended boarding school at Interlochen Arts Academy for his junior and senior years of high school.
+During high school, Laffrey formed a friendship with Michael Arden and their longtime creative collaboration was born.
 In 2002, he relocated to Sydney, Australia to study design at the National Institute of Dramatic Art.
 He graduated in 2004.

 Career

 Laffrey first served as scenic designer and costume designer on Darlinghurst Theatre Company's production of Some Explicit Polaroids and Griffin Theatre Company's production of The Cold Child in 2006 in Sydney, Australia.
 He was nominated for a Sydney Theatre Award for Best Set Design for Some Explicit Polaroids that same year.
 The following year, he again served in both roles for the production of The Colour of Panic at Sydney Opera House in Sydney, Australia and Det Apne Teater in Oslo, Norway.

 In 2007, he relocated to New York City where he began designing sets, costumes, and one time-lighting for multiple Off-Broadway, Off-Off-Broadway, and regional productions.
 Notable Off-Broadway productions include Lucas Hnath's The Christians, Dan LeFranc's Rancho Viejo, and Caryl Churchill's Cloud Nine.
 He was nominated for four American Theatre Wing Hewes Design Awards for Off-Broadway productions between 2010 and 2017.